 Every Oak Hill group home features:

 - Highly qualified professionals

 - Daily person-centered activities designed to enhance learning and personal competencies

 - Leisure time activities that encourage the pursuit of hobbies and development of friendships

 - Emphasis on community integration

-For people with independent living skills, individualized home supports provide regular, but not live-in assistance.
-Participants receive the supports necessary to learn, grow and be a part of their community.
+For people with independent living skills, individualized home supports provide regular, but not live-in-support.
+Individuals receive the supports necessary to learn, grow and be a part of their community.